 The University of Oregon is committed to providing a safe, respectful, and inclusive learning and working environment for students, faculty, and staff.
 Employees contribute to this commitment by speaking up when they experience or learn of another's experience diminishes a respectful workplace.
 Under UO policies, employees have specific responsibilities to report.

-With some exception regarding student disclosures (see below), employees who are considered "responsible employees" are expected to promptly report any information received regarding an act of discrimination or harassment, including sexual harassment and sexual violence to the Office of Affirmative Action and Equal Opportunity.
+With some exception regarding student disclosures (see below), employees who are considered "responsible employees" are expected to promptly report any information received regarding an act of discrimination or harassment, including sexual harassment and sexual violence to the Office of Investigations and Civil Rights Compliance (fromerly known as Office of Affirmative Action and Equal Opportunity).

 A "responsible employee" is any University of Oregon administrative staff or faculty member, residential advisor, or graduate employee except those listed below:

 - Health care professionals working at the University Health Center and University Counseling and Testing Center

 - Employees in the Office of Crisis Intervention and Sexual Violence Support Services